exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 ##### ElementsAccessor Registry

 Registry `Granite.DependsOnPlugin.ElementAccessors` - can be used to define the custom accessors of an element.
-The accessor provides information on how to get/set values and set a require/visibility/disabled state, or returns `preferableType` for the specific type of component.
+The accessor provides information on how to get/set values, set a require/visibility/disabled state, or returns `preferableType` for the specific type of component.

 For example, a default accessor descriptor is defined as follows:
 ```javascript